 - Crash and Dump will be available for Windows To Go instances.

-The feature looks really promising and it was amongst the one that caught attention.
+The feature looks promising and it was among the ones that caught my attention.
 A 32 GB USB Stick is recommended for Windows To Go feature.
-And yes Microsoft made a smart move.
-Everyone at the Build Windows conference were handed out a free 32 GB USB stick on Windows To Go.